Introduction Link to heading

 As you can see, this uses the <img> element, as expected.
 We’ll have to change this so we can use a different picture depending on the user’s theme preference.

-Using the HTML picture element and prefers-colors-scheme media feature
+Using the HTML picture element and prefers-colors-scheme media feature Link to heading

 Luckily, we can use the <picture> element to specify different images based on certain conditions.
 These conditions include things like device capabilities, device orientation, browser preferences, etc..
 This way you can present the best image to the user!
 You can read more about it here.